Louis de Funès: Film career

 In 1945, thanks to his contact with Daniel Gélin, De Funès made his film debut at the age of 31 with a bit part in Jean Stelli's La Tentation de Barbizon.
 He appears on screen for less than 40 seconds in the role of the porter of the cabaret Le Paradis, welcoming the character played by Jérôme Chambon in the entrance hall and pointing him to the double doors leading to the main room, saying: "C'est par ici, Monsieur" ("It's this way, Sir").
 Chambon declines the invitation, pushing the door himself instead of pulling it open.
 De Funès then says: "Bien, il a son compte celui-là, aujourd'hui!" ("Well, he had enough, today!").

 He went on to perform in 130 film roles over the next 20 years, playing minor roles in over 80 movies before being offered his first leading roles.
 During this period, De Funès developed a daily routine of professional activities: in the morning, he did dubbing for recognized artists such as Totò, an Italian comic of the time; during the afternoon, he did film work; and in the evening, he performed as a theatre actor.

 From 1945 to 1955, he appeared in 50 films, usually as an extra or walk-on.
 In 1954, he went on to star in such films as Ah!
 Les belles bacchantes and Le Mouton à cinq pattes.
 A break came in 1956, when he appeared as the black-market pork butcher Jambier (another small role) in Claude Autant-Lara's well-known World War II comedy, La Traversée de Paris.
 He achieved stardom in 1963 with Jean Girault's film, Pouic-Pouic.
 This successful film guaranteed De Funès top billing in all of his subsequent films.
 At the age of 49, De Funès unexpectedly became a major star of international renown with the success of Le gendarme de Saint-Tropez.
 After their first successful collaboration, director Jean Girault perceived De Funès as the ideal actor to play the part of the scheming, opportunistic and sycophant gendarme; the first film would lead to a series of six.

 Another collaboration with director Gérard Oury produced a memorable tandem of De Funès with Bourvil—another great comic actor—in the 1965 film, Le Corniaud.
-The success of the de Funès-Bourvil partnership was repeated in La Grande Vadrouille, one of the most successful and the largest-grossing film ever made in France, drawing an audience of 17.27 million.
+The success of the de Funès-Bourvil partnership was repeated in La Grande Vadrouille, the largest-grossing film ever made in France, drawing an audience of 17.27 million.
 It remains his greatest success.
 Oury envisaged a further reunion of the two comics in his film La Folie des grandeurs, but Bourvil's death in 1970 led to the unlikely pairing of De Funès with Yves Montand in that film.
 Notwithstanding, the film was a success.